timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 *   Download and install [Azure Data Studio][ms-azure-data-studio].
 *   Install the [PostgreSQL extension for Azure Data Studio][postgresql-azure-data-studio].

-### Connecting to TimescaleDB hosted locally, or on a remote server
+### Connecting to on-premise TimescaleDB using Azure Data Studio

 <procedure>